Barbeint123/Discord-food-analysis/README.md

 ### Background
 During Covid, a group of friends and I started a Discord channel where we'd post pictures of our dinners and rate them on a 10-point scale.
-It was something to do.
 The tradition stuck around long after Covid ended.

 As of 22.01.2026, 319 food posts have been made in the channel.
 This repository contains: 1) a Discord bot that collects those posts into a .json file, and 2) pandas-based analysis to extract statistics — best rated dish, harshest critic, and so on.